Restricted Spatial Regression Methods: Implications for Inference: Simulation Studies

 With respect to inference on $\betas_1$, we again consider coverage rates.
 For inference on $\betax_2$ we now consider the Type-S error rate: the proportion of times a credible interval does not contain zero.
 As in Simulation 1, we use 95\% equal-tailed credible intervals.
 We are interested in Type-S errors in the context of data which have spatial variation unexplained by the fixed effects.
 When the generating model is the RHZ or the ICAR model, $\bm{\nu}$ itself provides such variation.
 In the context of a non-spatial model, the only way to achieve such dependence is by omitting a spatially varying covariate.
 Thus, when the generating model is the RHZ or ICAR, we use a design matrix of $\X^* = [ \bm{1} ~ \bm{X}_1 ~ \bm{X}_2 ]$.
 When the generating model is the non-spatial model, we use $\X^* = [ \bm{1} ~ \bm{X}_2 ]$, omitting the spatially varying $\bm{X}_1$.
 Recall that the associated $\bm{X}$ will always be used when fitting the ICAR model.

 The results are contained in \cref{sim2a}- \cref{sim2d}.
 Both the ICAR model and the NS model have higher coverage rates than the RHZ model in every scenario.
-As before, there is not a single synthetic data set in which the resulting credible interval obtained coverage for $\betax_1$ and the NS model did not.
-The RHZ once again suffers from poor coverage when the generating model is the ICAR model.
+As before, there is not a single synthetic data set in which the resulting credible interval obtained coverage for $\betax_1$ under the RHZ model and the NS model did not.
+The RHZ model once again suffers from poor coverage when the generating model is the ICAR model.
 The differences in the coverage rates are driven by the same factors as discussed in \cref{actsim1}.

 \parbox{\textwidth}{ }

 \parbox{\textwidth}{ }